TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.handlers.rst

 ^^^^^^^^^^^^^^^^^^^

-The :class:`BaseRotatingHandler` class, located in the :mod:`logging.handlers` module, is the base class for the rotating file handlers, :class:`RotatingFileHandler` and :class:`TimedRotatingFileHandler`.
+The :class:`BaseRotatingHandler` class, located in the :mod:`logging.handlers` module, is the base kundi for the rotating file handlers, :class:`RotatingFileHandler` and :class:`TimedRotatingFileHandler`.
 You should not need to instantiate this class, but it has attributes and methods you may need to override.